Products

 • Patients overdue for follow-ups

-• Drop-off after evaluation/first visit
+• Drop-off after evaluation or first visit

 • Low satisfaction scores or negative trends